JuliaGaming/Hangman/README.md

 # Hangman in Julia

-In this repo you will find a collection of Minesweeper implementations in Julia.
+In this repo you will find a collection of Hangman implementations in Julia.

 ## Contributing